Property Value Appeals Board

 One or more of the above-mentioned types of evidence may be appropriate to your appeal.

 Please submit evidence with your appeal at the time of filing.
 However, you may present evidence or additional evidence at your hearing.
 Submitting your evidence in advance of your hearing will expedite your hearing.
-All evidence submitted becomes the property of the Board of Property Tax Appeals record and cannot be returned.
+All evidence submitted becomes the property of the Property Value Appeals Board record and cannot be returned.

 Disclaimer: The above is advisory only and is generalized as to evidence helpful to our understanding of your appeal.